 The University of the District of Columbia is committed to equality of educational opportunities for qualified students with disabilities.
-The Office of The Disability Resource Center is charged with the responsibility of exploring possible coverage and reasonable accommodations for undergraduate, graduate, and professional students for purposes of the Americans with Disabilities Act (ADA) and the Section 504 of the Rehabilitation Act.
+The Office of the Accessibility Resource Center is charged with the responsibility of exploring possible coverage and reasonable accommodations for undergraduate, graduate, and professional students for purposes of the Americans with Disabilities Act (ADA) and the Section 504 of the Rehabilitation Act.

-The mission of The Disability Resource Center (DRC) is to provide and coordinate accommodations, support services, and auxiliary aids for qualified students with disabilities.
+The mission of the Accessibility Resource Center (ARC) is to provide and coordinate accommodations, support services, and auxiliary aids for qualified students with disabilities.
 A wide range of support is offered.
 In addition to customary academic accommodations ( i.e. extended time on exams, interpreting services, reading services, etc.), we encourage students to develop an individual working relationship with the faculty and staff to address learning and disability management issues.

 Some of the services offered are: